White River Buried Forest

 Beyond the wilderness boundary, the trail descends across another pumice slope, then drops more steeply on a surface of loose glacial till as it traces the west moraine of the White River canyon.
 Soon, you will reach the overlook where the Timberline Trail follows the moraine crest, and arrives at a stand of trees.
 This is a good spot to stop and take in the scenery, and especially to pick out the signs of the buried forest, at the bottom of the canyon, below.

-Tags: Crater Rock, Mount Hood, Mountain Hemlock, Old Maid Eruptions, Old Maid Events, Old Maid Flat, Pacific Crest Trail, Palmer Glacier, Richard L. Kohnstamm, Timberline Lodge, Timberline Trail, USGS, White River Buried Forest, White River Canyon, White River GlacierYou can comment below, or link to this permanent URL from your own site.
+Tags: Crater Rock, Mount Hood, Mountain Hemlock, Old Maid Eruptions, Old Maid Events, Old Maid Flat, Pacific Crest Trail, Palmer Glacier, Richard L. Kohnstamm, Timberline Lodge, Timberline Trail, USGS, White River Buried Forest, White River Canyon, White River GlacierBoth comments and pings are currently closed.